 Soil: A loose, well-drained, very rich potting mix.

 Fertilizer: Fertilize biweekly during the growing season with a diluted liquid fertilizer or use controlled-release fertilizer pellets at the beginning of the growing season.

 Peperomia thrives when slightly pot-bound, so don't over pot them.
 Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
-The largest Peperomia remain relatively small, so they will never grow into large specimen plants.
+The largest Peperomias remain relatively small, so they will never grow into large specimen plants.